We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

-This nursery rhymes serves as the base for all of the lessons and activities found in the Three Little Kittens lapbook.
+This nursery rhymes serves as the base for all of the lessons and activities found in our engaging Three Little Kittens Lapbook.

 You don’t have to have the book, but we enjoyed Three Little Kittens by Paul Galdone during our week with this lapbook.

 Play hide and go seek with the mittens (after your student colors them).
 Hide them around the house and let him find them.
 Give a hug or word of praise each time he finds a mitten!
 Take turns hiding and finding the mittens.